20 May Babinsky. Family (1967 – 1975). 4: Food Shopping

 On the trolley, I dragged my bags over the legs of other passengers as they dragged theirs over mine.
 We of the heavy bags felt untouchable.

 (An anekdot about five contradictions of socialism: 1.
 No unemployment but nobody does anything; 2.
-Nobody does anything but the target numbers are met; 3.
+Nobody does anything but the production targets are met; 3.
 Target numbers are met but nothing is available in stores; 4.
 Nothing is available in stores but on special occasions everybody’s tables are loaded; 5.
 On special occasions everybody’s tables are loaded but everybody is complaining.)

 But we could count on bread, potatoes, onions, carrots, beets, apples, or meat being there most of the time.
 Soup, mashed potatoes, and, while Polina lived with us, borscht for Dima remained an everyday reliable grub, even if half of the potatoes and onions were rotten and everything chronically shortweighted (Avram called salespeople math geniuses for quoting the price before the produce touched the scale.)